ghowland/sireus/README.md

 		+ A big help would just be suggestions or pull requests on re-organizing any existing documents to be easier to understand, please give the reason why it would make it easier to understand in the PR.
 - Feedback
 	* Sireus is in the Design RFC phase.
 I want to get feedback on whether it is understandable, if not what are areas that lack clarity.
 "What is it for?"
 "Why should I use this?"
 "How would I implement it?"
 I have some of this information here now, but I (ghowland) don't know what is clear and what is unclear without more feedback.
 [Please file questions, comments and requests here](https://github.com/ghowland/sireus/issues).

+## Planned Features

+These are a few planned features which are not in the current demo, but will be in the next version which is made to run in production sites:

+- Authorization Sources: Per Site, like Query Servers.
+These will call a shell command or URL to collect authorization information (bearer tokens, etc), which can be used in shell commands or URL calls for Condition Commands.
+There will be a separate version of the values for URLs or commands printed for logging, so that this is designed to log safely.
+- Sireus Client: An internal (goroutine) or stand alone client that will connect to the Sireus server, and present a set of "Host Keys" which determine what kind of shell commands or URLs can be run by this client.
+This allows remote distribution of execution, and being able to target which jobs are run where.
+Example: running a different shell command in AWS versus Google Cloud by Host Key "aws_host" or "gcloud_host" in the Condition Command config.

 ## Sireus Portrait